adambard/learnxinyminutes-docs/tcsh.html.markdown

 alias dirs 'dirs -v'
 # the standard cd command can be accessed with its long name: `chdir'

-# the popd can remove any directory in the stack without change to next.
+# The popd can remove any directory in the stack without change to next.
 pushd /a; pushd /b; pushd /c
 # it will print:
 # 0 /c